 Survivors later recalled how it sounded like hundreds of baseball bats were hitting the exterior of the plane.

-The final impact occured when the Convair CV-240 struck a large tree and broke into pieces.
+The final impact occurred when the Convair CV-240 struck a large tree and broke into pieces.

 This location belongs to the following categories:Celebrities

 Other locations that are relatively close to this address: